National General Corporation

 National General Corporation (NGC) was a theater chain holding company, film distribution and production company and was considered one of the "instant majors".
 It was in operation from 1951 to 1974.

 Divisions

 Its division National General Pictures (NGP) was a production company which was active between 1967 and 1973.
 NGP produced nine motion pictures in-house.
 The company was a division of the National General Corporation (NGC) which started as the spun out Fox Theatre chain of movie houses, which were later sold to the Mann Theatres Corporation.

 National General had its own record label, National General Records, that operated for at least three years and was distributed by Buddah Records.

+The company also owned its television production in the late 1960s with National General Television Productions, which was sold to Filmways in 1971.
+The company produced a daily sitcom for syndication, The Trouble With Tracy.